 Recognition Is Part Of The Solution

 Many newer companies seem to have a better handle on addressing the needs and expectations of the Networked Customer, as they’ve had no choice.
-Companies of a “certain age”, however, often have a harder time.
+Companies of a “certain age”, however, can have a harder time.

 Older companies have had the luxury seeing the perspective of what had come before, and what was changing.
-It’s therefore easier for some of us to get stuck in “what was”.
+It’s easier for some of us to get stuck in “what was”.
 We refuse to see “what will be” because we take comfort in “what is“.

-Often the hardest step lies in the recognition that the Networked Customer movement is happening today, and bringing these observations within the organization.
+Often the hardest step lies in the recognition the Networked Customer movement is happening today, and bringing these observations within the organization.
 That’s where connected marketing and connected engagement starts.
 But the next step isn’t simply to go out and build social networks and mobile strategies for your business.
 Part of your work is to inspire a new era of engagement: What does it mean to do business with your business?

-As people continue to become more public about the questions and decisions that they make, your new role is that of an equally-public adviser, or consultant.
+As people continue to become more public about the decisions that they make, your new role is that of an equally-public adviser, or consultant.
 The elements that make up this new role are based upon an infrastructure that:

-- Listens to the conversations taking place on whatever channels that your audience has chosen;
+- Listens to the conversations taking place on whatever channels that your audience has chosen

-- Learns about the problems that your audience faces, and the various elements that – together – they see as resolving that set of problems;
+- Learns about the problems that your audience faces, and the various elements that – together – they see as resolving that set of problems

-- Adapts the company’s business value proposition accordingly, to maintain and help ensure relevance moving forward.
+- Adapts the company’s business value proposition accordingly, to maintain and help ensure relevance moving forward